Open Access publishing

 TU Delft has an international free open access publishing agreement with eleven ‘High Energy Physics’ journals as part of the SCOAP3 project .

-TU Delft faculties or research groups are primarily responsible for funding the open access publications of their academic staff.
-If this is not a possibility TU Delft Library can assist by financing all or part of it from the Open Access Fund, that was founded in 2008.
+If financing your article in order to publish open access is not an option TU Delft Library can assist you by financing all or part of it from the Open Access Fund, that was founded in 2008.
 Read more about the Open Access Fund.

 Important open access sources